DataBooth/duckdb-utils/docs/python-api.rst

 Tracing queries
 ---------------

-You can use the ``tracer`` mechanism to see SQL queries that are being executed by SQLite.
+You can use the ``tracer`` mechanism to see SQL queries that are being executed by DuckDB.
 A tracer is a function that you provide which will be called with ``sql`` and ``params`` arguments every time SQL is executed, for example:

 .. code-block:: python